breyshaw/Code-Hero/README.md

 Play the game [here](https://breyshaw.github.io/Code-Hero/).

 ## Motivation:
-I needed to find a fun and engaging way to review fundamental Javscript objects.
+I wanted to create an engaging way to review fundamental Javascript concepts.
 I thought a battle structure of the quiz would be an entertaining and challenging way to make sure one knows these fundemental concepts.
+I hope this game will help others in need of a fun JavaScript review.

 Here is the initial battle wire-frame:
 <p></p>